aguedaprojectugr/CERT_AGUEDA/README.md

 -File A9 Flyer personal training center

+***In addition, the CERT paper is already published and you can find the document in this repository entitled: "Fernandez-Gamez 2023 - Resistance Exercise Program in Cognitively Normal Older Adults.
+CERT Based Protocol of the AGUEDA RCT"***

  The following is a list of the researchers of the project
 _____________________________________________________________________________________________________
 RESEARCH TEAM OF THE AGUEDA TRIAL: